mundialis/github-workflows/README.md

 ```

+or use e.g. `      pylint-version: ''` to skip checks with pylint.
+(If one of the versions is set to an empty string the code quality check will be
+skipped.)

 Examples how `flake8`, `pylint`, `markdownlint`, `shellcheck` and `ruff` can be configured are in the
 [linting-config-examples](linting-config-examples)
 folder.
 The `pylint` and `ruff` configuration files do not need to be created if they